keboola/blog/_drafts/5-stats-that-show-how-data-driven-organizations-outperform-the-competition.md

 The turnaround happened with the Keboola data innovation platform.
 It enabled Slevomat to access different data sources in one place and to always work with fresh, cleaned data.
 Most importantly, Keboola made working with data easy and efficient.
 Data-driven decisions became possible across the company, resulting in a 23% increase in sales.
 [Read the whole story here.](https://www.keboola.com/customer-stories/slevomat-data-helps-us-to-speed-up-our-day-to-day-decisions/)

-## **The Data-Driven Era**
+## The Data-Driven Era

 The growth of data analytics solutions has led us into the data-driven era.
-Companies are turning to data in order to fast-track and enhance their decision making.
+Companies have turned to data to fast-track and enhance their decision making.
 The statistics show that data helps companies to grow and expand faster than ever.
-What’s more, the fact that data analytics solutions are becoming more accessible to non-technical employees means that the barrier of entry to insights is eroding every day.
+Even more so, the fact that data analytics solutions are becoming more accessible to non-technical employees means that the barrier of entry to insights is eroding every day.

-However, it is important to recognize that analytics isn’t a one-size-fits-all solution.
+However, analytics isn’t a one-size-fits-all solution.
 A company needs to have a clear use case in mind to reap the rewards of the insights it acquires.
 Enterprises need to evaluate the potential business applications of an analytics platform _before_ implementation, as this will generate the best results.

-Want to learn how to implement data-driven decision making in a few simple steps?
-[Learn more and become data-driven.](https://blog.keboola.com/how-to-build-a-data-driven-company-culture)
+Want to learn how your peers are implementing data-driven decision making in a few simple steps?
+[Drop us a line](https://www.keboola.com/contact-sales) and we'd love to share!